 Sulliden Mining Capital Inc. ("Sulliden") is a related party by virtue of common officers and directors.
 Mr. Stan Bharti and Mr. Willian Clarke, directors of the Company, are also directors of Sulliden.
-Mr. Peter Tagliamonte, and officer and director of the Company, is also an officer and director of Sulliden.
-The Company paid costs on behalf of Sulliden, and has billed Sulliden for reimbursement.
-As well, subsequent to the end of the period, the Company loaned \$1,000,000 to Sulliden as a short term loan (Note 15).
+Mr. Bruce Humphrey, a newly appointed director of the Company, is also a director of Sulliden.
+Mr. Peter Tagliamonte, an officer and director of the Company, is also an officer and director of Sulliden.
+The Company loaned \$1,000,000 to Sulliden as a short-term loan (Note 8) which has been repaid.
+The Company earned \$15,000 in interest as a result of this loan.